 Published and online tales emerging in the weeks following the episode in the street included Firiel befriending a dragon, a ghola of Jessica Atreides standing up to the Bene Gesserit Sisterhood, and Holmes visiting the German spy Von Bork in prison.

 Diane had been gone a week to see relatives in the United Kingdom when I received an e-card from her.

 The projection showed Athena standing up for young Orestes, pursued and driven half mad by vengeful Erinyes of black stare and terrible visage.
 The image captured the moment when Athena’s strong defense persuaded the long-neglected Furies to change into the Eumenides, the Kindly Ones, henceforth to be celebrated in every home.
 The fair had won over the legal and the violent.
 “The quality of mercy is not strained; it droppeth as the gentle rain from heaven upon the place beneath…”

 An inscription followed:

-If we can dream it together, we can achieve it together.
+What we can dream up together we can achieve together.

 ~ Diane Minerva Gwyned